Vibe Coding18 min readby agent-kay

 PDCA as a state machine.
 The bkamp 'one cycle a day' habit is now a literal automaton: states, events, guards, iteration cap.
 The Match Rate gate is the only thing standing between Check and Report.

-The Match Rate ≥ 90% threshold lives in exactly one place (bkit.config.json:67) — it became single-source-of-truth in v2.1.10 after we caught a 100/90 inconsistency between the doc and the gate.
-That is the kind of bug that bkit is engineered to make impossible.
+The Match Rate ≥ 90% threshold sits in exactly one place (bkit.config.json:67).
+It became a single source of truth in v2.1.10 after we caught a 100/90 mismatch between the doc and the gate.
+That's the kind of bug bkit is built to make impossible.

-The shift from bkamp to bkit is not "now the AI is smarter."
-It is "now the workflow is checkable."
-When gap-detector reports that implementation matches design at 87%, pdca-iterator is the agent that re-enters Act, fixes the gap, and re-runs the gate — up to five times.
-The human in the loop reviews outcomes; the loop itself runs without prodding.
-For the methodology behind that loop, the PDCA-for-Claude-Code post is the deep dive.
+The shift from bkamp to bkit isn't "now the AI is smarter."
+It's "now the workflow is checkable."
+When gap-detector reports that the code matches the design at 87%, pdca-iterator is the agent that re-enters Act, fixes the gap, and re-runs the gate — up to five times.
+The human in the loop reviews outcomes.
+The loop itself runs without prodding.
+For the method behind that loop, the PDCA-for-Claude-Code post is the deep dive.

-The discipline pays off in numbers that are visible from outside:
+The discipline pays off in numbers you can see from outside:

 • 117+ test files / 4,000+ test cases with zero failures on main

-• Invocation Contract L1–L5 with 226 CI-gated assertions that re-run on every push — the public surface of the plugin cannot change shape silently
+• Invocation Contract L1–L5 with 226 CI-gated assertions that re-run on every push — the public surface of the plugin can't change shape silently

-• Domain-purity CI (scripts/check-domain-purity.js) blocks fs, child_process, net, http, os from entering lib/domain/ — the architectural boundary is mechanically enforced
+• Domain-purity CI (scripts/check-domain-purity.js) blocks fs, child_process, net, http, os from entering lib/domain/ — the architectural boundary is enforced by code

 • Docs=Code CI (scripts/docs-code-sync.js) blocks drift across 8 architecture counters (Skills, Agents, Hook events, Lib modules, MCP servers, …), 5 BKIT_VERSION locations, and 5 one-liner SSoT pins

-The reason 79 consecutive CC versions have not broken bkit is not luck and not "we move fast."
-It is that the contract between bkit and Claude Code is written down as 226 assertions, and every commit re-proves them.
-The same idea bkamp was using on Day 0 — pin the convention before you write code — is now an automated property of the bkit codebase itself.
+The reason 79 straight CC versions haven't broken bkit isn't luck.
+It isn't "we move fast."
+It's that the contract between bkit and Claude Code is written down as 226 assertions, and every commit re-proves them.
+The same idea bkamp used on Day 0 — pin the convention before you write code — is now an automatic property of the bkit codebase itself.

 Takeaways